-Module credits 15.00

-NQF Level 08

-Service modules Faculty of Humanities

-Prerequisites Admission into relevant programme

-Contact time 1 seminar per week, 2 lectures per week

-Language of tuition Module is presented in English
+Module credits 15.00 NQF Level 08 Service modules Faculty of Humanities Prerequisites Admission into relevant programme Contact time 1 seminar per week, 2 lectures per week Language of tuition Module is presented in English

-Department Economics

-Period of presentation Semester 1

 This module will cover the core theoretical concepts of macroeconomics focussing specifically on labour and goods markets as well as intertemporal issues, such as capital markets.
 Topics will include economic growth, exogenous and endogenous, business cycles, monetary economics, stabilization policies and structural policies.